 Ever wondered what SaaS is?
 No I don’t mean to be a bit cheeky, I mean the acronym SaaS.
-I’ll explain more later, along with talking you through the CIM Level 6, April 19, Mastering Digital Channels question 1(b) where we start to get really stuck into the assignment.
+I’ll explain more later.

 But first, my guest, Maiten Panella, a doctor of psychology with 15 years’ experience in supporting International organisations with branding, planning, consulting, communications and of course digital marketing.

 – Local and international Marketing are majorly different, although they both revolve around the customer, the audience will always be different.
 Different strategies are required per country or even different parts of a country, depending on the different cultures, history, language and dialect.
 Speak the language of the customer.